slatedocs/slate/source/index.html.md

 payload = {
   'callback_url': 'http://www.example.com/callback',
-  'instruction': 'Call this person and tell me his email address', 'phone_number': '5055006865',
+  'instruction': 'Call this person and follow the script provided, recording responses', 'phone_number': '5055006865',
   'entity_name': 'Alexandr Wang',
-  'fields': {
+  'script': 'Hello {{name}}!
+Are you happy today? (pause) One more thing - what is your email address?', 'fields': {
     'email': 'Email Address',
   },